park-holidays-uk/cs-migrator/README.md

 # cs-migrator
-Tool to migrate data into contentstack
+Tool to migrate data into contentstack ( PLUS extra utilities around data within contentstack)

 This tool assumes you have a database available containing all the latest data.